Superconducting Berry Curvature Dipole

 For the reverse situation: a centrosymmetric target metallic layer is proximitized by a non-centrosymmetric superconductor.
-Here we choose $\hat{H}^{(0)}_{\rm RTG}$ with $\delta = 0$ to model the centrosymmetric target layer; due to its centrosymmetry its metallic state should exhibit a zero current induced dynamical Hall conductivity and second-order nonlinearity.
+Indeed, non-centrosymmetric proximity effect into centrosymemtric graphene systems have been viably proposed~\cite{PhysRevB.99.235404}; recent experiments have reported preliminary evidence that superconducting correlations from monolayer NbSe$_2$ can be proximitized in graphene systems \cite{Naritsuka2025}.
+Here we choose $\hat{H}^{(0)}_{\rm RTG}$ with $\delta = 0$ to model the centrosymmetric target layer; due to its centrosymmetry its metallic state should exhibit a zero current induced dynamical Hall conductivity.
 Similarly, Bloch state BCD vanishes.
 However, modeling the proximity effect from the non-centrosymmetric superconductor as $\hat\Delta^{\rm proximity} = [\Delta^{\rm proximity}_{A},0;0,\Delta^{\rm proximity}_{B}]$ with $\Delta^{\rm proximity}_{A} \neq \Delta^{\rm proximity}_{B}$ produces an order parameter BCD.
-Even as parent BCD vanishes, the order parameter BCD allows finite $\sigma_H^{(1)}$ and $\sigma^{(2)}$ to develop.
+Even as parent BCD vanishes, the order parameter BCD allows finite $\sigma_H^{(1)}$ to develop (see Fig. 2c).
 This demonstrates a type of superconducting BCD proximity effect made possible by the order parameter BCD.

-Both parent and order parameter sBCD are {\it collective} in nature and sharply depart from the familiar BCD for non-interacting electrons.
-They demonstrate how quantum geometry (and their associated responses) can be dramatically transformed in interacting quantum matter and used to probe the structure of the superconducting gap including its {\it phase}.
-Importantly, sBCD produces pronounced non-dissipative responses even for operating frequencies below the superconducting gap.
-We expect the sBCD $\sigma_H^{(1)}$ to manifest magneto-optical Kerr effect rotation angles of hundreds of nanoradians within the sensitivity of currently available Kerr effect probes \cite{PhysRevLett.97.167002}. sBCD $\sigma^{(2)}$, on the other hand, is giant outstripping that obtained in good metals by more than three orders of magnitude, rising sharply at low frequencies.
-This makes noncentrosymmetric superconductors an attractive platform to exploit quantum geometric nonlinearities for superconducting circuits \cite{Fatemi.21.064029}.